Actindo-AG/Documentation/OfferCookbook/01_Introduction.md

 The *Actindo Core1 Platform* offers you the possibility to create an offer automatically in the *Omni-Channel* module for every product managed in the *PIM* module.
 From *Omni-Channel*, the offer will then be transferred to one or multiple connected sales channels.
 You can automate this process with a workflow in the *Process Orchestration* module.

-This *Omni-Channel offer cookbook* documentation aims to ... and contains the following information:
+This *Omni-Channel offer cookbook* documentation intends to provide you with detailed instructions to configure your own workflows.
+It contains the following information:

-- an overview of the main components you need to create an offer from product workflow
+- An overview of the main components you need to create an offer from product workflow
-- a detailed description of the processes involved
+- A detailed description of the processes involved
-- a few workflow examples, from the most basic to most complex use cases
+- A few workflow examples, from the most basic to most complex use cases
 - JSON templates for every workflow example provided

-In this chapter, you will find the following information and processes:
+In the following, the following workflow setup procedures are described:

 - [Set up an offer from product workflow](#set-up-an-offer-from-product-workflow)
 - [Create a PIM product trigger](#create-a-pim-product-trigger)
 - [Add a condition to a PIM product trigger](#add-a-condition-to-a-pim-product-trigger)

+Theses procedures are common to all workflows to create an *Omni-Channel* offer from a *PIM* product.

 ## Set up an offer from product workflow